Does Tattoo Removal Cream Really Work?

 Some products use natural ingredients to achieve the same effects while avoiding the chemicals mentioned above.

 Many use lemongrass as an astringent to peel the skin without resorting to TCA.
-And in the place of hydroquinone, some natural creams use ascorbic acid, white licorice, and other natural lightening agents to attempt to fade the tattooed area.
+Furthermore, in the place of hydroquinone, some natural creams use ascorbic acid, white licorice, and other natural lightening agents to attempt to fade the tattooed area.

 Active Ingredient Regulation